 what the total cost structure was going to be.

-It's very difficult, because we live in a very different world
+It's very difficult, because we live in a very different world today, in

 that applications tend to be much more sensitive, experience much higher